This section is about how to embed a Proca widget on a website.

 Proca widgets use HTML code to be placed on your website.
 On WordPress, this means that you need to insert a Custom HTML block.
 This code does a little bit of code magic by telling your website editor to put the Proca widget from our server on that webpage.

 Copying the Widget Code

-You can get the code from the Proca Dashboard, or in some situations someone involved in the campaign may send it to you directly.
+You can get the code from the Proca Dashboard, or in some situations, someone involved in the campaign may send it to you directly.

-This is html code which you can place on your website anywhere you wish — that is all you need to do!
+You got the HTML code which you can place on your website anywhere you wish — that is all you need to do!

 Custom HTML on a Website Builder